 A. The UGA requires AMX (by Harman) hardware and software touch panel interfaces for classrooms, conference rooms, and other spaces with sophisticated audio-visual technology.
 This is a sole brand, refer to Section 00 73 01 Sole Source/Sole Brand for more information.
-This section describes the minimum functionality required to insure uniformity of UGA systems.
-An example touch panel layout is included at the end of this section, and this, along with an accompanying AMX touch panel layout file, provide a general overview of how the final controls system shall function.
-This example touchpanel file "UGA,CR5,Rev2_5_X700_dn.TP4" and a program viewer to read the TP4 file are available for download at www.architects.uga.edu/standards.
+This section describes the minimum functionality required to ensure uniformity of UGA systems.
+An example touch panel layout is included at Revised Apr 30, 2020 the end of this section, and this, along with an accompanying AMX touch panel layout file, provide a general overview of how the final controls system shall function.
+This example touchpanel file "\UGA,CR5,Rev2\5\X700\dn.TP4" and a program viewer to read the TP4 file are available for download at www.architects.uga.edu/standards.
 Every aspect of the required system is not specified as project specific modifications and final programming are ultimately unique to each project.